sahilkariadata/track_rain/README.md

 3. Source: 'initialization.R' to source all model functions used.

-4. Run 'obsvspred2.R' for comparisons and data from 'Model Evaluation' section.
+4. Run 'obsvspred2.R' for comparisons and data from 'Model Evaluation' section of report.

 5. 'Figurerepro.R' reproduces some other figures from the report.